 Research

-The Mustafi Lab is investigating the genetic basis of inherited retinal degenerations (IRDs) and potential for therapeutic intervention to prevent progression of blindness.
-By using patient-derived blood, we can isolate genomic DNA to carry out short- and long-read sequencing for haplotype reconstruction and variant identification in patients with incomplete diagnosis of an IRD.
-The pathogenic contribution of disease-causing variants can then be tested using cell culture systems and patient-derived induced pluripotent stem cells.
+The Mustafi Lab is investigating the genetic basis of inherited retinal conditions and potential for therapeutic intervention to prevent progression of blindness.
+By using patient-derived samples (blood and saliva), we can isolate genomic DNA to carry out targeted long-read sequencing for haplotype reconstruction and variant identification in patients with incomplete diagnosis of inherited retinal diseases and retinoblastoma.
+The pathogenic contribution of disease-causing variants can then be tested using cell culture systems and patient-derived induced pluripotent stem cells to benchmark a pre-clinical therapeutic strategy for treating pediatric inherited diseases.

 Current projects include:

-Targeted enrichment avoids wasting sequencing bandwidth on uninformative reads to allow much deeper coverage from the same sequencing effort.
+Targeted enrichment using adaptive sampling avoids wasting sequencing bandwidth on uninformative reads to allow much deeper coverage from the same sequencing effort.
 By aligning raw Nanopore signal to an in silico representation of a reference sequence utilizing GPU base-calling, and resetting individual nanopores processing DNA outside the region of interest in real-time, on-the-fly target enrichment can be achieved.
-This allows our lab to generate comprehensive sequence coverage of pre-selected IRD gene loci.

 4. Identifying the precise phenotypic and functional signatures of disease in IRDs using non-invasive adaptive optics based imaging

 In collaboration with Dr. Ramkumar Sabesan's laboratory at UW, we are utilizing non-invasive adaptive optics based imaging of the retina to obtain more precise structural and functional features of photoreceptors during the degenerative process in various IRDs.
 A novel tool, termed optoretinography, is able to measure the optical signature of light-induced electrophysiological activity of photoreceptors to enable a single cell level readings of photoreceptor functionality.
-This tool can help understand the earliest features of retinal degeneration in IRDs and be an invaluable tool to track treatment response in the future.
-For more information visit: https://www.sablab.ophthalmology.uw.edu/
+This tool can help understand the earliest features of retinal degeneration in IRDs and be an invaluable tool to track future treatment response.